-We have a team of renowned scientists with vast amounts of experience in both academia and government.
-We also have access to facilities that include certified pest containment leveled laboratories and technologically advanced equipment to conduct various experiments.
-This team is ready to tackle this challenge by conducting research studying the genomics of these organisms and developing advanced source identification tools to supply both the forestry and agriculture sector, assisting with surveillance and pest management planning for various levels of government and stakeholders.
+Our team of renowned scientists from academia, government and the private sector across Canada possesses vast amounts of experience and has access to facilities that include certified pest containment leveled laboratories and technologically advanced equipment to conduct a vast range of experiments.
+This team is tackling this challenge by conducting research studying the genomics of these organisms and developing advanced source identification tools to supply both the forestry and agriculture sector, assisting with surveillance and pest management planning for various levels of government and stakeholders.

 To improve the detection and surveillance of forest invasive species by developing the next generation of genomic biosurveillance tools that will allow rapid and accurate identification of insects and pathogens, determine their origin, provide an assessment of the risk they pose and provide the endusers with a decision-support system to guide their management and mitigation actions.